 There are important differences between TOEFL lectures and ones given by real professors.
+As we discuss in our top TOEFL Listening tips, TOEFL Listening lectures follow a passage-like structure–while real professors’ lecturers may or may not!
 Know these differences to be both TOEFL ready and college ready.

 TOEFL lectures are slower than most college lectures